 Then Don Pedro, Claudio, and some others enter.

-Leonato asks if Claudio is still ready to marry Antonio’s daughter, and Claudio graciously replies that he’ll marry her even if she’s an Ethiope (it was apparently OK to say racist comments in Shakespeare’s day.)
+Leonato asks if Claudio is still ready to marry Antonio’s daughter, and Claudio graciously replies that he’ll marry her even if she’s an Ethiope (way to be racist, Shakespeare.)

 Leonato sends Antonio off to get "Antonio’s daughter."